I went to HK in November and here's a few things I recommend:

 Check out the Hong Kong Tourism Board website (www.discoverhongkong.com) for more ideas.
 If you are not traveling for a while, you can order free brochures from them or pop into one of their offices while you are in HK.
 They have great brochures with self guided walks etc and I found these really good when I visited.

 Hope this gives you some ideas, enjoy your time in HK.
-Hope you'll love it as much as I did! almost 8 years ago
+Hope you'll love it as much as I did! over 9 years ago

 Here are my top 3.
 Classic tourist things but they really are worth ticking off:

 - Go see the giant Buddha on Lantau island.
 Take the cable car up if you aren't scared of heights for some fabulous views.

 - Take the Star Ferry between Kowloon and Hong Kong Island to admire both sides of the city.